GitEric77/MotoBM/README.md

 `./zone.py -n 'Stockholm' -b uhf -t gps -lat 59.225 -lon 18.250 -6`

 will create XML zone file(s) with all repeaters for 70cm band with 6 digit ID (real repeaters, not just hotspots) 100 kilometers around Stockholm.

+`./zone.py -n 'Minnesota' -b uhf -t mcc -m 310 -tg`

+will create separate XML zone files for each repeater with active talkgroups.
+It will also create a contacts.csv file with all unique talkgroup IDs and their names fetched from the BrandMeister API.

 In case your latitude and/or longitude have negative values, please refer them this way to avoid errors: